FahadMKhan/Boardgame/Jenkins-pipeline-email-notification-steps.md

-Certainly!
-Here are the steps for configuring email notifications in your Jenkins pipeline:

 ### Steps for Our Pipeline to Receive Email Notifications

 Jenkins pipeline script with the necessary steps to configure the email notification correctly.